-One of the difficulties a new Linux user faces while switching from Windows is finding a good download manager.
-If you are or have been Windows user you might be familiar with download managers like Internet Download Manager (IDM), Download Accelerator Plus (DAP), etc.
+One of the difficulties a new Linux user faces while switching from Windows is finding a good Linux download manager.
+If you are a Windows user, you might be familiar with download managers like Internet Download Manager (IDM), Download Accelerator Plus (DAP), etc.

-To install uGet for fedora based system –
+To install uGet for Fedora based system –

 sudo dnf install uget